MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 # Do I need to learn Grammar?

 **Short answer**, yes it it makes things a lot easier.
-Yet I think it's self-evident that ability to communicate the aim of learning a language, and honestly people do learn to communicate without learning a grammar.
-Intuition can only carry a person so far; after a certain point, you will need to master the grammar to master the language.
+However, I think it's self-evident communication is the central aim of learning a language, and honestly many people have learned to speak and understand an L2 without any understanding of the language's grammar.

+Yet, intuition can only carry a person so far; after a certain point, you will need to master the grammar to master the language.
 Any way, no matter your level, learning how to wisely apply grammatical structures can only help your